-The operators in \eqref{Jn} satisfy the bosonic commutation relation $[\hat{J}_m, \hat{J}_n^\dagger] = \delta_{mn}$.
-The total photon number operator then satisfies $\hat{N}_{\text{total}} = \int_0^b \hat{a}^\dagger(x)\hat{a}(x)dx = \sum_n \hat{J}_n^\dagger\hat{J}_n$, manifesting the strict conservation of photon number in diffraction.
-The case $n = 0$ defines the bright-state creation operator $\hat{B}^\dagger=\hat{J}_0^\dagger$, which creates photons in states that interfere constructively in the direction $\theta$ and are efficiently detected.
-For $n \neq 0$, the dark-state operators $\hat{D}_{n}^\dagger=\hat{J}_n^\dagger$ create photons in states that remain decoupled from the detector due to destructive interference.
-The extension to multi-photon states provides a robust demonstration of how the bright- and dark-mode formalism accounts for classical diffraction phenomena \cite{VillasBoas2025, ScullyZubairy}.
-This framework offers a unified description spanning quantum and classical regimes, revealing how diffraction patterns emerge from the statistical distribution of photons across detector-defined modes.
+The total photon number operator $\hat{N}_{\text{total}}$ then satisfies $\hat{N}_{\text{total}} = \sum_n \hat{J}_n^\dagger\hat{J}_n$, manifesting the conservation of photon number in diffraction.
+For $n = 0$, $\hat{B}_\theta^\dagger= \hat{J}_0^\dagger$ defines the bright-state operator, which creates photon in state that excites the sensor atom in the $\theta$ direction and thus can be detected.
+For $n \neq 0$, the dark-state operators $\hat{D}_{n,\theta}^\dagger=\hat{J}_n^\dagger$ create photons in states that are unable to excite the sensor atom and thus cannot be detected.
+The extension to multi-photon states provides a robust demonstration of how the bright- and dark-mode formalism accounts for the classical diffraction phenomenon \cite{VillasBoas2025, ScullyZubairy}.
+This framework offers a unified description bridging quantum and classical regimes, revealing how diffraction patterns emerge from the statistical distribution of photons across the detector-defined modes.

-In classical wave optics, the Huygens--Fresnel principle successfully predicts the intensity distribution of diffraction patterns by treating each point on a wavefront as a source of secondary wavelets.
+In classical wave optics, the Huygens--Fresnel principle successfully predicts the intensity distribution of diffraction patterns by treating each point on a wavefront as a source of secondary waves.
 Their interference produces the alternating bright and dark fringes, answering the fundamental question of where light intensifies and where it diminishes.
 Within the above quantum framework, the particle-based explanation of optical diffraction has largely relied on two equivalent descriptions.
 One derives from the ensemble average of many single-photon detection events, while the other comes from the statistical interpretation of a single measurement performed on a multi-photon state.
 Although both theories predict identical diffraction patterns, they jointly obscure an important theoretical subtlety: how different multi-photon quantum states, such as Fock states and coherent states, each produces the same observed diffraction phenomenon through their distinct quantum statistical properties.